Arriving in Cairns after spending a few days in the bustling city of Sydney felt like gliding into some sort of paradise island.

-As we flew closer and closer to our destination, not only could we see the incredible Great Barrier Reef out to our right (window seats are always a good shout), but directly below we could see nothing but lush, green rainforest.
+As we flew closer and closer to our destination, not only could we see the incredible Great Barrier Reef out to our right (window seats are the best!), but directly below we could see nothing but lush, green rainforest.

 On our fourth day we had until our 1am Greyhound bus to explore more of Cairns.
-Sadly it absolutely poured down, which was typical as they’d not had rain for over two weeks, so admittedly we spent a lot of time sat in the outdoor, sheltered part of McDonalds with various snacks and drinks to keep us occupied.
+Sadly it absolutely poured down – which was typical as they’d not had rain for over two weeks – so we spent a lot of time sat under shelter waiting for the weather to pass.

 By lunch time the rain had cleared a little, so we were able to walk along the beach and spend some time in the lagoon, which is free to enter.

 Staying awake until 1am was almost impossible, however we did our best to stay busy by attending a traditional Aussie BBQ with entertainment back at the hostel.

 Then it was finally time to trek across town with our 65L backpacks, and catch our Greyhound bus to Airlie Beach via Townsville.

 This was a crazy nine-hour journey, as we saw both another huge lightning storm and a bushfire on the way!

 Although our stay was short, Cairns totally captured my heart.
 I’d love to go back for a more luxury stay, and explore more of the rainforest.